Mercury methylation

 Mercury methylation is the process of forming methylmercury (MeHg).
 The methylation of mercury can occur abiotically or biotically.
 Biotically, the primary methylators of mercury are sulfate-reducing and iron-reducing bacteria.
 Three mechanisms have been proposed for the biotic methylation of mercury by sulfate-reducing bacteria.
+Sulfate-reducing bacteria, iron-reducing bacteria, and methanogens are observed to be responsible for the formation of methylmercury in anoxic waters and sediments.
+They are commonly detected as the main methylators in anaerobic environments.
+On the other hand, recent studies have shown that methylation of mercury can also occur in oxic waters through the same pathways (hgcAB gene pair).

-Mercury methylation can be problematic as methylmercury is toxic and can be bio-magnified through the food web.
+Mercury methylation can be problematic as methylmercury is toxic and can be bio-magnified and bioaccumulated through the food web.

 Chemistry

 Chemical elements on Earth cycle through atmospheric, terrestrial, and aquatic environments in a process called biogeochemical cycling.
 Mercury goes through its own version of biogeochemical cycling named the mercury cycle where it circulates through the environment and changes between oxidation states: Hg(0), Hg(I), Hg(II).
 When mercury is present in the environment microbial organisms can uptake the elemental form of mercury.
 This signals the transcription of the genes hgcA and hgcB are transcribed to synthesize the HgcA and HgcB proteins.
 These proteins can then start the methylation reaction to form methylmercury.